iBicha/EmojiTexture/README.md

 - Currently cleaning up unused emojis is not yet supported.
 This will be added in the future.

 ## Known issues.
-- While the native emoji renderer tries to estimate the correct rendering, Github emojis and TMP both have trouble with complex emojis (such as flags, emojis with skintones, etc).
-These will be addressed in the future.
+- While the native emoji renderer (Android/iOS) tries to estimate the correct rendering, Github emojis and TMP both have trouble with complex emojis (such as flags, emojis with skintones, etc).
+These will be addressed in the future, as there is room for improvement.
-- Some rendering issues
+- Some rendering issues are due to how TMP works, because it scans for unicode characters, and we get to feed it sprites.
+This needs to be fixed on TMP's side.